Arthur W. Vanaman

-Arthur William Vanaman (May 9, 1892 – September 14, 1987) was a major general that served in the United States Air Corps and Air Force from 1920 until 1954.
+Arthur William Vanaman (May 9, 1892 – September 14, 1987) was an American major general who served in the United States Air Corps and Air Force from 1920 until 1954.
 During the Second World War, he served as Chief of Staff for Intelligence for the Eighth Air Force.
 In June 1944, he was captured by the Germans, becoming the highest-ranked American POW in the European Theater of the Second World War.

 Early life and family

 Vanaman was born in Millville, New Jersey on May 9, 1892.
 He graduated from Drexel Institute of Technology in 1915 and studied aeronautical engineering at the Massachusetts Institute of Technology in 1918.
 That same year, he married Blanche Garroway, with whom he had two children.

 Air Force

 Vanaman was commissioned a first lieutenant in the US Army Air Service on July 1, 1920.
 Through the 1920s and 1930s, he advanced through the ranks as a procurement and engineering officer.
 In 1937, he graduated from the Army War College.
 Soon after, he was appointed as an attaché to Berlin.
 In August 1941, Vanaman returned to the United States to take a post as Secretary of the Air Staff in Washington, D.C.
 By 1944, Vanaman had attained the rank of Brigadier General and was serving as Chief of Intelligence for the Eighth Air Force in England, under the command of Lt.
 Gen. Jimmy Doolittle.
 In this role, he was privy to many of the Allies' most highly classified programs, including Ultra.